UNC-Chapel student team wins inaugural North Carolina Sea Grant’s Coastal Resilience Team CompetitionJuly 8, 2022

 Helena Garcia, one of the graduate students working with Smiley on the DEEPP Project, said “Anne is a great team leader for our DEEPP student project.
 She brings a positive energy to our team and always asks great questions that further our collaborative research goals.”
 Garcia, fellow graduate student Lauren Grimley, and undergraduate student Jacqueline Ruiz will continue to work alongside Smiley for the remainder of their portion of the DEEPP Project.

-The interdisciplinary collaboration that defines the DEEPP Project is evident amongst Smiley and her team members.
+The interdisciplinary collaboration that defines the DEEPP Project is evident among Smiley and her team members.

 “I’m bringing my experience with natural systems function and ecosystem mapping together with Lauren Grimley’s compound flood model and Helena Garcia’s work with city and regional planning,” said Smiley.
 “The major strength of this project is that by coming together with these people across disciplines, we can ask certain questions and find answers that we wouldn’t have otherwise been able to if we hadn’t come together.”